 WHY: As a dividend growth investor, I like large dividend yields.
-2.00% is pretty low, and anything below that is very uninteresting to me.
+2.00% is on the low side, and anything below that is not interesting to me.
 However, with 2.00% as a minimum, combined with Metric #5, it will at least have a decent yield given some time with a large growth rate.
 I’d like to aim for above 3%, but won’t knock a stock for going a little below that.

 3. The stock must have a P/E (TTM) no higher than 20.

 WHY: Paying 20x what a company currently earns is a lot.
-Unless you know the company will be making a ton of cash and has incredibly future prospects, paying more than 20x earnings could be dangerous and may make it difficult for the stock price to appreciate.
-Speculating is not what I got into the dividend growth game for, so I’ll leave that to the speculators who wish to purchase stocks at a P/E of higher than 20.
+Unless the company will be making great profits in the future, paying more than 20x earnings could be risky and may make it difficult for the stock price to appreciate.

 4. The stock must have a 10 year YOC of at least 6.00%

-WHY: The whole point of dividend growth is so that later in life you can reap rewards from the seeds you planted TODAY.
-If I’m not getting a yield of at least 6% in 10 years from now, then you’re not generating a ton of future cash flow in relation to your investments today.
-This is one of the most important metrics for my dividend growth.
+WHY: The whole point of dividend growth is so that later in life you can reap rewards from the seeds you planted today.
+Generating a yield of at least 6% in 10 years from now is strong future cash flow in relation to your investments today.
+This is an often overlooked, but very important metrics for dividend growth stocks.

 5. The company’s dividend payout ratio must be below 80%.

-WHY: 80% might even be a bit on the high side, but if the company is paying out more than they earn, there’s no chance they could keep up with it over an extended period of time.
-What will they do if the payout exceeds earnings for too long?
-They CUT the dividend.
-You never want one of your dividends to be cut.
-It’s a great sign that trouble is to come and you might no longer want to be a part of that company as a dividend growth investor.
+WHY: 80% might even be a bit on the high side, but if the company is paying out more than they earn, it’s unlikely this can be sustained for an extended period of time.
+If the payout exceeds earnings, the company will cut the dividend.
+Dividend cuts are a clear sign that a company is in trouble and you might no longer want to be a part of that company as a dividend growth investor.